 Steven P. Gregory

-Steven P. Gregory has practiced law for twenty-six years.
+Steven P. Gregory has practiced law for twenty-seven years.

-Today Mr. Gregory’s law practice focuses on securities litigation, FINRA arbitration, commercial arbitration, mediation, collaborative law, collaborative divorce, and aviation law and litigation.
+Today Mr. Gregory’s law practice focuses on collaborative law, collaborative divorce, mediation of all types of disputes, commercial and consumer arbitration, FINRA arbitration and mediation, and aviation law and litigation.

 Mr. Gregory has been admitted on a pro hac vice basis to practice in federal courts in many other states, and he has appeared and presented oral argument on several occasions before the Judicial Panel on Multidistrict Litigation.
 Listed in the Marquis Who’s Who in American Law, Mr. Gregory is a member of the Birmingham Bar Association, the Alabama State Bar, the American Bar Association (Section of Dispute Resolution (Arbitration Committee, Collaborative Law Committee, Mediation Committee, Securities in ADR Committee)), the Atlanta International Arbitration Society, and the International Academy of Collaborative Professionals.
 In 2017 he was named a lifetime member of the Multi-Million Dollar Advocates Forum.
 Mr. Gregory also serves on the Board of Editors of The Alabama Lawyer.